openhab/openhab-addons/bundles/org.openhab.binding.tr064/README.md

 | `wanTotalBytesReceived`    | `Number:DataAmount`       |     x    | Total Bytes Received                                           |
 | `wanTotalBytesSent`        | `Number:DataAmount`       |     x    | Total Bytes Sent                                               |

+**Note:** AVM Fritzbox devices use 4-byte-unsigned-integers for `wanTotalBytesReceived` and `wanTotalBytesSent`, because of that the counters are reset after around 4GB data.

 ## `PHONEBOOK` Profile

 The binding provides a profile for using the FritzBox phonebooks for resolving numbers to names.